 Snows are soft stearate creams containing 50% of Hazeline.
 The original formulation was probably made using sodium and/or ammonium bicarbonate.
 The alkali releases carbon dioxide during the manufacture resulting in a foamy/snowy consistency.
 The alcohol content of the witch hazel and the carbon dioxide bubbles produced by the carbonates were both liable to evaporate, resulting in a loss of volume, so a good screw-top jar was essential.

 [When making a witch hazel cream] a soft vanishing cream formula is used but replacing half or more of the water with witch hazel.
 This is added at room temperature after saponification has taken place; no further perfume is necessary, but often a compatible simple floral fragrance such as rose is also used.
 If any significant amount of witch hazel is used, it must be remembered that the alcohol content will slowly evaporate resulting in a contraction in volume.
 As a result witch hazen [sic] creams are usually put up in collapsible tubes.
 Although these creams are not popular in North America, they do enjoy considerable favor elsewhere.

-The product was more popular in warmer climates where it was described as being “deliciously cooling and refreshing to hot and inflamed skins as a gentle shower or rain is to sun scorched flowers”.
-It was recommended for ‘prickly heat’, sunburn and inflammation caused by wind, dust and perspiration.
+Although it was advertised as protecting the skin against winter wind, the product was more popular in warmer climates where it was described as being “deliciously cooling and refreshing to hot and inflamed skins as a gentle shower or rain is to sun scorched flowers”.
+It was also recommended for ‘prickly heat’, sunburn and inflammation caused by wind, dust and perspiration.